gumusservi77/Social-media/README.md

 # Social-media

-in this project imgonna creat a social media :)
+in this project i'm gonna creat a social media :)